 So if money doesn't bring us everything that makes us happy, and can damage the things in our lives that do matter, what should you do if you win the lottery?

-Boringly (and this is not a lottery-winner's diet), get the basics right.
+Boringly (and this is not a lottery winner's diet), get the basics right.
 Eat good, nutritious food.
 Get saturated fat content down and keep salt content low.
 Eat enough fresh fruit or vegetables each day and drink plenty of water.
 Aim to get your BMI in the healthy zone.
 Don't smoke, drink moderately and be quite cautious with recreational drugs.
-And get at least seven hours sleep a night.
+And get at least seven hours of sleep a night.
 Sleep is really important and studies suggest the brain needs sleep to also remain physically healthy.

 If this sounds familiar, it's because the prescription for happiness whether rich or poor is actually very similar.
 Fortunately you can do it on a shoestring.

 Sudden wealth can be a difficult adjustment